Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 18. Bullish Rectangle Pattern

-This chart looks like consolidation before the trend continues.
+This trading patterns looks like consolidation before the trend continues.
 This pattern forms in a rectangular form, and the price consolidates in a range for a while and then gives a strong breakout in an uptrend.

 • What it means: The trend will be continued after a strong breakout from the consolidation.